whosonfirst/go-reader-blob/README.md

 # go-reader-blob

+GoCloud blob.Bucket support for the go-reader Reader interface.

+## Important

 Work in progress.
-This will replace [go-whosonfirst-readwrite](https://github.com/whosonfirst/go-whosonfirst-readwrite).
+Documentation to follow.

 ## See also